Herero and Nama genocide: Rising tension

 A new policy on debt collection, enforced in November 1903, also played a role in the uprising.
-For many years, the Herero population had fallen in the habit of borrowing money from colonist moneylenders at extreme interest rates (see usury).
+For many years, the Herero population had fallen in the habit of borrowing money from colonist moneylenders at high interest rates.
 For a long time, much of this debt went uncollected and accumulated, as most Herero had no means to pay.
 To correct this growing problem, Governor Leutwein decreed with good intentions that all debts not paid within the next year would be voided.
 In the absence of hard cash, traders often seized cattle, or whatever objects of value they could get their hands on, as collateral.
 This fostered a feeling of resentment towards the Germans on the part of the Herero people, which escalated to hopelessness when they saw that German officials were sympathetic to the moneylenders who were about to lose what they were owed.

 Racial tension was also at play.
 The German settlers often referred to black Africans as "baboons" and treated them with contempt.

 One missionary reported: "The real cause of the bitterness among the Hereros toward the Germans is without question the fact that the average German looks down upon the natives as being about on the same level as the higher primates ('baboon' being their favourite term for the natives) and treat them like animals.
 The settler holds that the native has a right to exist only in so far as he is useful to the white man.
 This sense of contempt led the settlers to commit violence against the Hereros."